Instawork/hyperview/website/blog/2019-02-10-When-XML-Beats-JSON-2.md

 title: When XML beats JSON: Extensibility
 ---

 In [Part 1](/blog/2019/01/16/When-XML-Beats-JSON-1) of this series of blog posts, we explored the relative strengths and weaknesses of JSON and XML when representing various data structures.
-For key-value based data, JSON was the clear winner.
-But XML beat JSON when it comes to representing tree structures.
+For key-value based data, JSON is the clear winner.
+But XML beats JSON when it comes to representing tree structures.
 Since UI layouts are commonly represented as trees, XML is the natural choice for a UI framework like Hyperview.

 Another imporant consideration for Hyperview was extensibility.
 Extensibility matters for a couple of reasons:
-- We wanted to keep the core UI elements limited to the bare essentials.
-But we didn't want the framework to be limited to only those core elements.
+- We want to keep the core UI elements limited to the bare essentials.
+But we don't want the framework to be limited to *only* those core elements.
 We wouldn't include a map UI element in the core, but it should be possible for developers to add a customed map element to their Hyperview app.
 - Developers should have the freedom to integrate with services or technologies they already use.
 Some developers may use Mixpanel for tracking UI events, others may use Amplitude or an in-house system.
 Hyperview should remain agnostic and support all of these cases.

 ### What's the X for?